AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-09-01-optimizing-images-for-the-web.md

 {% include code.html code=code lang="html" %}

 Browsers that support the WebP image format will request and render only the `<source>` image, while browsers that don't yet support it will fall back to the `<img>` element.

+It's important that you set the `type` attribute of the source element to `image/webp` like we did here so that browsers know what media type you're requesting.
+You can also view the full list of [supported MIME types for images](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types#Image_types) and other files in the MDN docs.

 ### Other Optimized Image Formats